ChainSafe/gossamer/.devcontainer/README.md

 You can make changes to the [Dockerfile](Dockerfile) and then rebuild the image.

-To rebuild the image, open the VSCode command palette (`CTRL`+`SHIFT`+`P`), select `Remote-Containers: Rebuild and reopen in container`
+To rebuild the image, either:

+- With VSCode through the command palette, select `Remote-Containers: Rebuild and reopen in container`
+- With a terminal, go to this directory and `docker-compose build`

 ### Customize VS code settings

 You can customize **settings** and **extensions** in the [devcontainer.json](devcontainer.json) definition file.
-You will have to re-build the container for them to take effect.
-Alternatively you can still use the `.vscode` directory in the repository for user settings that take precedence.

 ### Entrypoint script

-You can bind mount a shell script to `/home/vscode/.welcome.sh` to replace the current welcome script.
+You can bind mount a shell script to `/root/.welcome.sh` to replace the [current welcome script](shell/.welcome.sh).

 ### Publish a port